 JobKeeper is a government stimulus package aimed at supporting businesses to keep employees engaged regardless if they have work to be performed or not.
 Detailed information about the scheme and eligibility criteria can be obtained here.

-The JobKeeper wage subsidy has helped many businesses keep their workforce employed during these difficult times.
-We see this as a huge positive step for small and medium businesses to keep their employees engaged, so that they are ready to bounce back when business starts to revive.
+The JobKeeper wage subsidy has helped many businesses keep their workforce employed during these difficult times, so they can bounce back when business starts to revive.

 Q. Can I ask employees to work while they receive JobKeeper payments?

 Yes you can.
 If you can provide useful work to employees during this period, you can ask your employees to carry out the work as normal, providing it is reasonable and safe for them to do so.
-Temporary changes in work arrangements can also be made, by undertaking genuine consultation with employees and following the requirements in the Fair Work Act 2009.
+Temporary changes in work arrangements can also be made, by undertaking genuine consultation with employees and following the requirements in the JobKeeper Provisions in the Fair Work Act 2009.

 Q. I have enough work for some employees, but not for all.
 How do I manage this?